“Why Are My Feet Turning Blue?”

 - Erectile dysfunction

-Taking the necessary steps to diagnose and treat PAD is absolutely essential.
-Because PAD is a progressive disease, the sooner you seek help, the better your chances of maintaining your mobility and quality of life.
+Taking the necessary steps to diagnose and treat PAD is essential.
+Because PAD is a progressive disease, the sooner you seek help, the better your chances of maintaining mobility and quality of life.

 Treatment for PAD

 If you’ve been diagnosed with peripheral artery disease, patient-centered treatments are available to acquire relief.
 USA Vascular Centers offers the following non-surgical, minimally invasive outpatient PAD treatments at over 45 state-of-the-art clinics nationwide: